ausgandalf/drupal_snippets/one-house/themes/one_house/frontend/README.md

-# idfive pattern lab component library (starter version)
+# Pattern lab component library (starter version)

-The idfive component library is a front-end framework/starter, focusing on functionality over opinionated styles.
+The component library is a front-end framework/starter, focusing on functionality over opinionated styles.
 It features purposeful and semantic HTML, minimal JavaScript, and SASS variables for easy customization.

 It is designed to be modified once downloaded, and all CSS/JS/etc to be modified per specific project.
 It acts as a starter, with common, accessible components present in a vanilla way, that can be used or not, and styles as needed.